merely-useful/py-rse/index.md

 c = f/r
 \]

-We can use this formula to generate synthetic word counts data (i.e. our test fixture) with a constant of proportionality set to a hypothetical maximum word frequency of 600 (and thus \(r\) ranges from 1 to 600):
+We can use this formula to generate synthetic word count data (i.e., our test fixture) with a constant of proportionality set to a hypothetical maximum word frequency of 600 (and thus \(r\) ranges from 1 to 600):